 This 10 inch subwoofer is our experts’ top recommendation for superior bass sound relays but also for convertibles and topless vehicles.
 The elastic surrounds make the hard hitting sub weatherproof, so the elements don’t get in your way of enjoying hard, accurate bass.

 Pioneer TS-A250D4 10" Dual 4 ohms Voice Coil Subwoofer

 The Pioneer brand often spearheads the speaker and subwoofer industry by setting high standards for bass sound output.
 The Pioneer TS-A250D4 sub is a 4-ohm voice coils subwoofer with glass fiber and mica injected propylene cone.

-The elastic surround of the TS-A250D4 will provide enough power, flexibility, and rigidity to handle the resonance and vibrations for more accurate decreased frequency ranges.
+The TS-A250D4 provides enough power, flexibility, and rigidity for the resonance and vibrations.
+This then results in more accurate decreased frequency ranges.

-The continuous power handling of 1300 watts makes this an excellent fit into your audio system for heavy bass.
+The continuous power handling of 1300 watts makes this 10 inch subwoofer an excellent fit into your audio system for heavy bass.
 To ensure the sub can handle such a high power level, Pioneer has inputted a stacked magnet and vented pole as support as well.

 Infinity REF1000S 10 Inch Shallow Mount Subwoofer

 The Infinity REF1000S sub has a very low profile design and is equipped with Harman-proprietary SSI built-in to optimize the impedance.
 The SSI, or Selectable Smart Impedance will allow you to switch from 2-ohm to 4-ohm impedance by just flipping a switch.